Good careers education, information, advice and guidance supports school and college aims and outcomes.

 Careers programmes need to be planned and co-ordinated.
-Where students have a planned and coherent programme which helps them consider what they want to do, which provides information on how to achieve their goals and which assists them to make informed decisions and transitions, then they will be more likely to aspire and achieve success both in education and beyond.
 My extensive experience of supporting schools, colleges and higher education will assist you to develop a customised programme for your organisation and staff.
 By discussing your needs, I can, for example:

-- help you to audit, plan and develop a careers education curriculum across all key stages;
+- help you to audit, plan and develop a careers education curriculum from key stage 2 to 5;

-- recommend or produce resources that suit the needs of your students, or assist in training e.g. for The Real Game;
+- recommend or produce resources that suit the needs of your students, or assist in training e.g. for The Real Game series and for all ages and stages;

 - train and support staff e.g. in delivering the programme or focusing on a specific group need